 Yes, a great first step!

-The question rattling around in your head as you research, though, probably sounds something like “what is the right coding course for my child?”
+The question rattling around in your head as you research how to teach kids coding, though, probably sounds something like “what is the right coding course for my child?”

 The good news is, there is no shortage of opportunity.
 Not only with the overarching umbrella disciplines listed above, but through many other related coding subtopics and specialties for kids to focus on.